-In part one of the book of Exodus, God frees Abraham's descendants in Egypt through his servants Moses and Aaron with an epic showdown between good and evil.
+In the first part of Exodus, God frees the enslaved people of Israel through his servants Moses and Aaron with an epic showdown between good and evil.

 When the Egyptians pursue the fleeing Israelites, God parts the waters of the sea for the Israelites to cross and swallows Pharaoh's army behind them.
 The first song of praise exalts God as their king and redeemer.
 However, shortly after, the Israelites begin grumbling, showing their own hardness of heart.